arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ![Accelerometer and gyroscope output in the serial plotter](assets/IMU-output.png)

-To take advantage of the IMU pre-trained ML capabilities, we can do it by using the *Activity Recognition* class, the following example code let your Nicla Sense ME classify movements from different daily activities.
+To take advantage of the IMU pre-trained ML capabilities, we can use the *Activity Recognition* class.
+The following example code enables your Nicla Sense ME to classify movements from different daily activities:

+- Standing still
+- Walking
+- Running
+- On bicycle
+- In vehicle
+- Tilting
+- In vehicle still

 ```arduino
 #include "Nicla_System.h"